 Yes.
 It offers 24/7 phone support.

-Businesses with overseas suppliers, employees and customers will find that OFX offers lots of extra features to facilitate both the sending and receiving of funds in multiple currencies through a single service, while keeping costs down.
+Businesses with overseas suppliers, employees and customers will find that OFX offers many extra features to facilitate the sending and receiving funds in multiple currencies through a single service while keeping costs down.